Xilmi/Rotp-Fusion/README.md

 ## What's New

+2023.09.02 (BR)
+- added Guide info (No relationship bar, no alliances) to Fusion, Fun, and Character.

 2023.09.01 (BR)
 - Galaxy Map: "ALT -" = Full view of the galaxy.
 - Replay History Panel: